 As a parent, she said that she has always taught him that you don’t hit girls, but now a girl is kicking her sons behind and ego daily.
 Her call to the radio show was for guidance and help from a males perspective.
 She said that while she was proud of her son for not busting this young lady in the head, but when is enough truly enough?
 She was concerned about him reaching his breaking point mentally and physically retaliating his classmate.
 The teachers at the school are not intervening and her son is totally fed up.
 As a mom to a boy, I was instantly pissed for the caller.

 My husband and I teach our son to be respectful of others and that includes girls.
 We have warned him that he is no one’s punching bag.
-Our advice is always walk away if you can, fight if you have to, and if you can’t beat them pick something up and knock the hell out of them.
+Our advice to our son is to always walk away if you can, fight if you have to, and if you can’t beat them pick something up and knock the hell out of them.
 You may not agree with me and that’s okay, but my son doesn’t have an older brother to run away his bullies.
-I can’t go to school with him everyday.
+I can’t go to school with him every day.
 I can’t be the angels that God has assigned to him.
-I pray for my son every single day and I do believe that he is covered under God’s grace, but I also believe that Satan is always on the prowl to devour my son, and your’s too!
+I pray for my son every single day and I do believe that he is covered under God’s grace, but I also believe that Satan is always on the prowl to devour my son and your’s too!
 I’ve recently had to tell him that if a girl gets in your face tell her to move back.
 If she continues, you walk away.
 If she hits you, walk away.
 If she continues to hit you, push her back and call the police.
 Why do we have to tell our sons this as parents?
 It’s because girls are seeing violence on social media often.
 Girls are feeling empowered and I’m so happy about that, but we must teach them the difference between empowerment and disrespect.
 I’ve heard people much older than me say things like, “she bad enough to hit, she better be bold enough to get hit back.”
 As a mom of a girl that makes me cringe, but my daughter can’t go around punching and probing anyone because she feels some type of way.
 Parents, it’s our responsibility to talk to our children.
 We can stop bullying from boys and girls with rules and standards that we set at home.
 We need to teach them about personal space, respect, and boundaries.
 This includes physical and verbal.
 Let’s do our part and teach our daughters the same values that we teach our sons.
 Keep your hands to yourself!
 Respect his space and value his rights.

 Have you had this talk with your son or daughter?
 What are your thoughts about girls bullying boys?
 Leave your comments below.